smells i see

 During my thirty-five plus year journey as poet/artist I've tasted some of that water.
 However, I never chose to become a poet or artist, the arts chose me and I acquiesced.
 I sat on the floor of an empty apartment with a stack of legal pads from my previous job, newly graduated from Morehouse College, in search of a job in our nation's capitol and no one would hire me.
 I had never written poetry before, yet I began to write.
 Day, after day, after day, I wrote.
 Soon, several legal pads were full and I shared my writing with my roommate.
 He not only liked what I wrote but encouraged me to continue to write.

 Over the years I've questioned my role as a poet and what to write?
 The answer has always come back to me, write what can help humanity take a closer look at itself.
 Write what can encourage those in need of inspiration, those in need of love.
 Write about making the world a better place than it was before we began to gouge, rape, pollute and destroy this planet.
-Write for those that are voiceless.
+Write for those who are voiceless.
 Write the stories we cannot find in our history books because of prejudice, injustice and hate.
 Write what hasn't been written, and if it has, write it in a different if not better (i know that's subjective) way.

 I may never be given a Pulitzer or MacArthur award but I have been awarded abundantly.
 I have been given freedom to live the life I've led without having to live on the plantation.
 I've never had to work at anything I didn't want to do and at the end of the day I've always, always, been my own boss.
 Pulitzer or MacArthur couldn't give me that.